GeekLord/Picslot/README.md

     ```

 2.  **Set Up API Keys:**
     The application loads API keys from environment variables.
-You must create a mechanism to serve these to the frontend.
 For simple local development without a build tool, you can add them to a script tag in `index.html`.

     **Important:** In a real production environment, you would use a build tool like Vite or Next.js to manage environment variables securely.
 Do not commit your API keys to version control.

-    Open `index.html` and add this script tag inside the `<head>` section, **before** the main script import:
+    Open `index.html` and find the `window.process` script object.
+Replace the placeholder values with your actual keys from Google AI Studio and Supabase.
     ```html
     <script>
       window.process = {